Substance Use in Adolescents

 4. Narcotics Anonymous (NA): Support resources and a recovery program for people who are addicted to drugs or alcohol

-5. National Institutes on Drug Abuse (NIDA): Agency within the U.S. National Institutes of Health that has information specific to children and adolescents about how drugs affect their brain, facts about widely used drugs, and links to related content
+5. National Institutes on Drug Abuse (NIDA): Agency within the U.S. National Institutes of Health that has information specific to children and adolescents about how substances affect their brain, facts about widely used substances, and links to related content

 6. Substance Abuse and Mental Health Services Administration (SAMHSA): Agency within the U.S. Department of Health and Human Services that leads public health efforts to reduce the impact of substance use and mental illness on America's communities